-ESL Games are possibly the best ways to practice the English you’re learning.
+ESL Games are some of the best ways to practice the English you’re learning.
 Because they’re fun, they are a great break from memorizing and drill.
-They provide the repetition you need to make words and phrases automatic without “boring you to tears.”
+They provide the repetition you need without “boring you to tears.”

-Games are even more valuable if you’re embarrassed to use your English because you’re afraid of making mistakes.
+Are you afraid of making mistakes?
+Games are even more valuable if you’re embarrassed to use your English in front of anyone.

 Focusing on the challenges of the game relieves anxiety and self-consciousness.
 It frees your mind to process English words and structures at a deeper level.

-Games are great for classrooms for the same reasons-- and as a way to encourage talking in English without pressure.
+Games are great for classrooms for the same reasons.They're a way to encourage speaking in English without pressure.

 There’s a wonderful variety of games available for English practice.

-There are group games for classes or parties, or just to play with friends.
+There are group games for classes or parties, or to play with your friends.
 There are also many games you can play alone.

-For both group and individual printable (pdf) games and game ideas for ESL classes, see Printable ESL Classroom Games.
+For both group and individual printable (pdf) games for ESL classes, see Printable ESL Classroom Games.

-The games pages on this site will emphasize practice of the lessons given in other sections of EnglishHints.com.
+The game pages on this site emphasize practice for lessons on EnglishHints.com.
 See Vocabulary Games and Activities for matching games, crosswords, fill-ins, and Odd One Out.
-You can play a couple of Concentration games to practice some phrasal verb idioms below.
+There are Concentration (Memory) games to practice several language lessons.

-My students and I have played various forms of Concentration (also known as Memory, or Pelmanism in England) with hand-made cards, offline.
-It’s lots of fun, and great practice matching the pasts and presents of irregular verbs, or words and their definitions, or (for Beginners), words with their pictures.
+My students and I have played Concentration with hand-made cards, offline.
+It’s lots of fun!
+It's also excellent practice matching the pasts and presents of irregular verbs, as we did.
+It's also good for matching words and their definitions.
+Beginners can match words with their pictures.)

-Children often play it matching a pair of identical pictures, or playing cards (sorted to ensure there are two of each set used: a two of diamonds and a two of clubs, or two jacks or queens, etc.)
+Children often match a pair of identical pictures, or playing cards.
+(Sort playing cards to ensure there are two of each type of card used.
+There could be a three of diamonds and a three of clubs, or two jacks or queens, etc.)

-For instructions and links to two idiom concentration games, go to Concentration Games for Idioms.
+For instructions and links to various concentration games, go to Concentration Games.

-Each of those game pages has a link to its mobile version, so if you have a small screen and can't turn it to see the regular 4x3 card grid, you can click the mobile link in the first or second paragraph to get a long, narrow (2x6) grid of cards to turn over.
+Each of those game pages has a link to its mobile version.
+If you have a small screen, try turning it (landscape mode.)
+If you still can't see the full regular 4x3 card grid, click the mobile link in the first or second paragraph.
+You'll get a long, narrow (2x6) grid of cards to turn over.